FoloToy/folotoy-doc/docs/installation/docker.md

 ## Usage

-The following steps are based on the example of Huohuo Rabbit G6.
+The following steps are based on the example of Alilo G6.
 For instructions on how to connect other models of toys, please refer to [Toy Connection Instructions](guides/emqx.md).

 1. Turn on the switch at the back of the toy to power it on.
 The blue flashing light indicates that the toy has entered pairing mode.